destinyae/basenames/README.md

 ### OVERVIEW

 Basenames are a core onchain building block that enables anyone to establish their identity on Base by registering human-readable names for their address(es).
-They are a fully onchain solution which leverages ENS infrastructure deployed on Base.
+They are a fully onchain solution that leverages ENS infrastructure deployed on Base.

 ### CONTRACT ADDRESSES